backand/ORM/web_sockets/README.md

 Backand Action
 ==============

-Use the url to your action server,
+Use the url to your action server, send as the data the required action and the content.

     /* globals
       $http - service for AJAX calls - $http({method:"GET",url:CONSTS.apiUrl + "/1/objects/yourObject" , headers: {"Authorization":userProfile.token}});